verus-lang/verus/source/docs/guide/src/exec_spec.md

 }
 ```

-### Runtime and `exec_spec_trusted!`
+### Running `exec_spec_trusted!` code

-When using `exec_spec_trusted!`, Verus does not generate proofs that the executable code produced by the macro does not perform arithmetic overflow or violate any preconditions of the functions it invokes (i.e. `recommends` clauses are not checked).
-This differs `exec_spec_trusted!` and from `exec_spec!`.
-Instead, the code generated by Verus will have a runtime error if such a precondition is violated (e.g. unwrapping a `None`) or if overflow occurs.
+When using `exec_spec_trusted!`, the macro does not generate Verus proofs that the executable code produced by the macro does not perform arithmetic overflow or violate any preconditions of the functions it invokes (i.e., `recommends` clauses are not checked).
+This differs from `exec_spec!`.
+Instead, the code generated by the macro will have a runtime error if such a precondition is violated (e.g. unwrapping a `None`) or if overflow occurs.

 ### Fully qualified paths